• Skip to primary navigation

 • Sift the flour into a larger bowl, add the salt the pepper and make a well in the middle.

 • Into a mug put the sugar, the yeast, and cover with 150-180ml lukewarm water (part of the 650ml water needed).
 Mix well until the sugar and yeast have dissolved.
-Pour this into the well and allow it set aside for a few minutes until the yeast water begins to bubble up.
+Pour this into the well and set aside for a few minutes until the yeast water begins to bubble up.

 • Add more of the lukewarm water and start mixing by hand or a strong wooden spoon until it forms a soft dough.
 I always use my hand and I keep it in the bowl.
-It is easier with the water and oil gradual addition.
+It is easier with water and oil gradual addition.

 • Knead the dough by hand either in the bowl or on a super clean and lightly floured surface for about 10-12 minutes adding the oil little by little until the dough becomes smooth and pretty elastic.
-The best indicator that dough has had enough kneading is when the hand(s) come clean and dough no longer sticks to the hand.
+The best indicator that dough has had enough kneading is when the hand(s) come clean and the dough no longer sticks to the hand.

 • When finished place in a clean bowl, shaped into a large sphere and cover.
 I keep into the same bowl I have worked in as this becomes super clean till the end.
-Cover with a clean kitcken towel and allow it to rise in a warm place for about 40-45 mins until it doubles in size.
+Cover with a clean kitchen towel and allow it to rise in a warm place for about 40-45 mins until it doubles in size.
 If it’s not warm enough it will take longer to rise.

-• Bake the loafs at 210C/fan assisted or 230C for 15 min and then at 180*C for another 20-25 mins until golden brown - do the skewer test and if it comes out clean, it’s done!
+• Bake the loaf/loaves at 210C/fan assisted or 230C for 15 min and then at 180*C for another 20-25 mins until golden brown - do the skewer test and if it comes out clean, it’s done!

 • Take out of the oven and then 3-4 min later take out of the tin and cool on a wire rack.